stevenrwx/assignment/README.md

 Python application which would serve "Hello World!"

-This has been run on the following distro : Linux Ubuntu server 18.04 LTS
+Distro : Linux Ubuntu server 18.04 LTS

+# expected results

+Nginx will be serving "hello world, ansible" on port 80 Python will be serving "Hello World!" on port 8000